sirohiwebdev/my-job-finder/README.md

-## Job Finder Project Using Reac Js
+## Job Finder Project Using React Js

 I have make a job finder project using react and bootstrap.
 To run this project.
 Do clone or download zip.